hirosystems/token-metadata-api/README.md

 1. A Stacks node to issue all read-only contract calls when refreshing metadata (to get token count, token URIs, etc.)
 1. A local Postgres DB to store all processed metadata info

+Additionally, the service will fetch external metadata files (JSONs, images) from the Internet.